 • Oils: The coconut oil can be swapped out for avocado or olive oil.

-• Spices: If cinnamon and/or nutmeg aren’t your jam, swap those out for your preferred spices.
+• Spices: If cinnamon or nutmeg isn’t your jam, swap those out for your preferred spices.

-• Maple Syrup: Can swap with honey or cane sugar.
+• Maple Syrup: Can swap with honey or raw cane sugar.

 Bread add-ins